EckigerLuca/Welcomer/README.md

-# welcomer
+# Welcomer
-Simple Python Welcomer Bot
+Simple Python Discord bot

-Features:
+# Features:

 This simple bot sends an welcome message to a specific channel and DMs the new member.
 The new member then needs to verify with a command and a random generated code.